agentscope-ai/agentscope-runtime/cookbook/en/a2a_registry.md

 **Configuration Priority**: The `registry` explicitly specified via `a2a_config` has the highest priority.
 If not specified, it will be automatically created from environment variables.
 The `protocol_adapters` passed via the `deploy` method will override the adapter configured in `AgentApp`.

 ## Nacos Registry Usage Guide

+Nacos is a dynamic service discovery, configuration management, and AI agent management platform that makes it easy to build AI Agent applications.
+Nacos implemented Agent registry capability in version 3.1.0, supporting distributed registration, discovery, and version management for A2A agents.
+> Note: The prerequisite for using NacosAgentCardResolver is that a Nacos server version 3.1.0 or higher has been deployed.

 Before using Nacos Registry, you need to install and start the Nacos server.
 Here are the quick start steps: